microsoft/winget-cli/doc/specs/#674 - PowerShell cmdlets.md

 ```

 **Example**
 > Note: `winget source export` was added as a helper for adding approved sources to Group Policy.
-To get the same values with PowerShell the example blow would perform the same behavior.
+To get the same values with PowerShell the example below would perform the same behavior.

 ```PowerShell